bedoyadaniel/forensics/docs/en/getting-started.md

 All materials published in this repository are part of a **collective effort to support the civil society forensic analysis community**.
 As such, we are thankful for any effort from individuals or organizations to share, improve and contribute to the development of this resource, including through **actions like replicating, verifying and extending resources and methodologies.**

-All contents are published under an [attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/deed.en) licence.
-Contents are also published on a [Github repository](https://github.com/Socialtic/forensics), and we appreciate any comment or suggestions as issues directly on [issue section of the repository](https://github.com/Socialtic/forensics/issues).
-For other type of collaborations, questions and comments we can be reached at  [seguridad@socialtic.org](mailto:seguridad@socialtic.org).

-If you think there are additional resources that can be added to this repository to strengthen the forensic practice of civil society, please let us know.
-It doesn’t matter if it doesn’t follow the structure presented before, we are happy to adapt and be flexible as needed.
+If you are interested in collaborating, or believe there are additional resources that can be added to this repository to strengthen the forensic practice of civil society, please let us know.
+You can find more information in the [community page of this repository](../community/index.html).

-## Style guide for English

-Please follow the guidelines below when writing or adding resources to this repository:

-* Use markdown descriptive language for document writing
-* Page names should be set in low caps and with hyphen instead of spaces.
-Do not use special characters for file names.

-To highlight informative elements, warnings, errors or confirmation messages please use text blocks as follow:

-!!! success "Best practice"
-    Confirmation blocks in green should be used to highlight best practices.

-!!! warning "Alternative"
-    Yellow warning blocks should be used to mention a different route to achieve a similar result (this is especially helpful for how-to guides)

-!!! failure "Error"
-    Error blocks in red should be used to explain troubleshooting hints or alternative paths to follow to overcome an error.

-!!! abstract "Legal consideration"
-    Information blocks in blue are used to highlight blocks with legal considerations.